wso2/docs-is/en/docs/admin-guide/configuring-a-Read-Write-LDAP-User-Store.md

     have to change some of these values according to your requirements.
-    For more information about each of the properties used in the `           user-mgt.xml          ` file for configuring the primary user store , see [Properties of User Stores](_Working_with_Properties_of_User_Stores_).
+    For more information about each of the properties used in the `           user-mgt.xml          ` file for configuring the primary user store, see [Properties of User
+    Stores](_Working_with_Properties_of_User_Stores_).

     ``` html/xml